Carmel School, Perth: History

 The Perth Hebrew School, housed by the Perth Hebrew Congregation was the forerunner to Carmel School.

 In 1957 a Jewish kindergarten was opened with 17 pupils, which led to the creation of Carmel School in 1959.
 Its first location was adjacent to the Brisbane Street synagogue, before moving to its current location in Yokine in 1962.
 The junior high school was opened in 1974 and in 1978 the senior high school was completed.

+In 1984, the school's synagogue complex was opened in a ceremony led by Joe Berinson, Attorney-General of Western Australia, and consecrated by Rabbi Shalom Coleman.
+The building was designed by architect, John Silbert.

+The student body doubled in size between 1984 and 1988, from 250 to 500 students.
+The increase was led by new arrivals from South Africa.
+In 1987, a quarter of students had South African parents, with South African children accounting for 60% of some class years.

+In 1992, the school made changes to its enrollment policies, enabling more children affiliated with Reform Judaism and Temple David to attend.
+It would, for the first time, begin to accept children that are not Jewish according to Orthodox Jewish halacha definitions.
+It would also become open to non-Jewish students.
+However, in both instances, prospective students would be screened by Perth Hebrew Congregation rabbi, Dovid Freilich.
+The change came after three-quarters of surveyed parents supporting a more open enrollment policy.

 In November 2006 the school opened an Early Learning Centre which houses students from Kindergarten to Year 1.

 Since 2008, the school has hosted annual meetings by The Australian Association for Religious Education entitled "Common History – Shared Future", which are "about Judaism [and] featuring some eminent Jewish educators and speakers from around the world".

 In 2009, on the 80th birthday of Carmel School Life Member Harry Hoffman OAM, the school published a book about his life entitled Hate Never Sat at My Table.
 The author was then-principal Christina Dullard.
 In honour of Hoffman's (and the Korsunski's) philanthropic contributions to Carmel, in the same year the school was renamed H & S Hoffman and G Korsunski Carmel School.

 On 13 September 2009 the Kadima Performing Arts Centre, a state-of-the-art building for drama and arts and media was opened.
 It also celebrated its 50th anniversary in 2009.
 In 2012, the drama theatre was named the Nassim Family Theatre, in lovely memory of Gladys Nassim at a cocktail evening.
-In 2017, the School hosted its first High School musical Little Shop of Horrors, in the Nassim Theatre to sell-out crowds.
+In 2017, the school hosted its first High School musical Little Shop of Horrors, in the Nassim Theatre to sell-out crowds.

 The school has officially adopted The Jewish War Memorial (located on Fraser Avenue, Kings Park).
 It seeks to do research into the military servicemen.
 The school has also adopted the Memorial to the Victims of the Holocaust.

 In 2010, the Ishioka and Lara Hana Brady, the subjects of the book Hana's Suitcase were invited to visit Carmel and speak about the Holocaust.